17 Best Campsites on Skye for Camping & Glamping

 The campsite is just on the outskirts of Uig, so it feels a bit rural… but it’s also nice and close to all the village’s pubs, attractions, and all that stuff.
 And it offers great views of the pier!

-If you want a rustic camping base on the Trotternish peninsula, this is absolutely one of the best campsites on Skye.
+If you want a rustic camping base on the Trotternish peninsula, this is absolutely the best campsite on Skye.

-Alright, we’re heading back over to the other side of the Trotternish peninsula—Staffin Caravan and Campsite sits north of Portree, and across from Uig.
+Alright, we’re heading back over to the other side of the Trotternish peninsula.
+Also known as Staffin campsite, Staffin Caravan and Campsite sits north of Portree, and across from Uig.

-It’s close to the sheer-faced cliffs of Kilt Rock, with its massive (and massively-famous!) waterfall.
+It’s only a short walk to the sheer-faced cliffs of Kilt Rock, with its massive (and massively-famous!) waterfall.

 But it’s also well-located for exploring all other parts of the Trotternish peninsula—if you want a good central base for adventuring around this part of the island, you won’t find better.